ehurme/SigfoxTagPrep/README.md

 # 3. View data on an interactive map
 We can take the ```move2``` tracks and plot them on an interactive ```mapview()``` map.
 If you click on a point you can then see all sensor and metadata associated with that location.

-See the example in the vignettes folder for more details.
+See the example code for more details.